 Simple, quick and easy, this sauteed broccoli makes a delicious side dish perfect for mid-week meals.
-Lightly tossed with sesame oil, it pairs perfectly with Asian-inspired dishes like our Seared Sesame Tuna with Mixed Greens in our Lunch section.
+Lightly tossed with sesame oil, it pairs perfectly with Asian-inspired dishes like our Seared Sesame Tuna with Mixed Greens (see above link).
 It also marries well with everything from roasted chicken breasts to pan-seared pork chops.

 2 heads fresh broccoli, washed and florets removed or 2 12oz bags of frozen broccoli florets